jc4p/frames-llm-docs/LLM_INSTRUCTIONS_nextjs.md

 Since the frame will be loaded in an iframe, you can not use normal `<a href>` links.

-To open a URL, call `await sdk.actions.openUrl({ url: URL });`
+To open a URL, call `await frame.sdk.actions.openUrl({ url: URL });`

 #### Intent URLs:

-You can use sdk.actions to trigger specific events in Warpcast:
+You can use frame.sdk.actions to trigger specific events in Warpcast:

 Creating a cast: